hailo-ai/Hailo-Application-Code-Examples/python/pointpillars/README.md

 # Setup

-For the notebook to run properly, please first:
+Run the notebook from a virtualenv prepared like so:

 1. Install CUDA and Pytorch.
 Tested configs:
     1. `pip install torch==1.12.1+cu113` (assuming CUDA 11.3) **OR**